 7. Install Crypton Future Media VST

 Install Crypton Future Media VSTs using “Crypton Software Installer” found on the CD.
 You have to choose the correct installer which matches the CPU architecture of your PC.
 Either 32 bit or 64 bit, don’t install them both.
-You definitely need to check the box to install the CFM Piapro Studio VST.
-I don’t know what CFM Mutant VST is but I installed it anyway.
+You definitely need to put a checkmark in the box to install the CFM Piapro Studio VST.
+I don’t know what CFM Mutant VST is, but I installed it anyway.

 8. Install Miku’s Japanese voice